How To Find The Population Mean From A Sample

 • n is the sample size

-Example: Suppose you have a sample of five students' exam scores: 85, 92, 78, 88, and 90.
+Example: Suppose you have a sample of five students' exam scores: 85, 92, 78, 88, and 90 Took long enough..

 x̄ = (85 + 92 + 78 + 88 + 90) / 5 = 86.6

-The sample mean exam score is 86.6.
+The sample mean exam score is 86.6 Most people skip this — try not to..

 Estimating the Population Mean: Confidence Intervals and Margin of Error

 The sample mean (x̄) is just an estimate of the population mean (μ).
-To quantify the uncertainty associated with this estimate, we use confidence intervals.
+But to quantify the uncertainty associated with this estimate, we use confidence intervals.
 A confidence interval provides a range of values within which we are confident the true population mean lies.
 This range is defined by a margin of error.

 The formula for a confidence interval is: